tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-19-how-wpzep-works.md

 #### Showing plugin page ####

-A url to the plugin dashboard can be specified depending on [its parent category][Sub-Level-Menu] as follows:
+An url to the plugin dashboard can be specified depending on [its parent category][Sub-Level-Menu] as follows:

 * `wp-admin/admin.php?page=my-plugin`